20 Best Things to Do in Nerja (A Local’s Guide)

 Granada is well-known for the Alhambra, a stunning palace and fortress at the top of the city.
 Nowadays, itโs one of the most visited places in Spain, and itโs considered a UNESCO World Heritage Site.

-You can easily spend 3 or 4 hours in Alhambra, considering youโll likely wait to get in some buildings.
+You can easily spend 3 or 4 hours in Alhambra, considering youโll likely wait to get into some buildings.

 The Alhambra is a famous attraction in Andalucia, and if you want to visit it, make sure to book your tickets in advance.

 Besides the Alhambra, Granada is the best place to eat tapas in Andalucia.
-The city has a good variety of bars and restaurants that are ideal for foodies.
+The city has a wide variety of bars and restaurants ideal for foodies.

 Local Tip

-Don’t miss out on the opportunity to try piononos.
+Don’t miss the opportunity to try piononos, small sponge cakes with toasted cream on top.
 You can find delicious ones in Ysla.
 Theyโre the best Iโve ever tried!

 How to get to Nerja from Malaga